rhel-labs/instruqt/idm-workshop/01-introduction/assignment.md

 Please provide a realm name [[[ Instruqt-Var key="realm" hostname="idmserver" ]]]:
 </pre>

-You will need to provide a password for the LDAP Directory Manager and for the IdM admin account.
+You will need to provide a password for the **LDAP Directory Manager** and for the **IdM admin** account.
 It requires a minimum of 8 characters.
-Please use:
+For both, please use:

 ```bash
 redhat2023
 ```
 There are several more questions related to the DNS configuration, NETBIOS name, and time servers.
+- we will not be using forwarders
-Please accept the defaults.
+- we will accept the default NETBIOS name
+- we will not specify time servers

 You will then be prompted to confirm that you wish to proceed with the installation using the stated configuration.

 Answer **yes**